jazzyisj/save-tts-messages/README.md

         message: ...

 ### Skip No Messages Notification
 The default configuration will play *"There are no messages waiting for you."* if there are no saved messages when  **Play Saved TTS Messages** is called.
-If you wish to skip this message you can specify the `skip_none` parameter in a  **Play or Save TTS Messsage** service call.
+If you wish to skip this message you can specify the `skip_none` parameter in a  **Play or Save TTS Message** service call.

     - service: script.play_or_save_message
       data: